dbohdan/initool/README.md

 Commands can be abbreviated to their first letter: `g`, `e`, `s`, `d`, `v`.
 When given a valid command, initool first reads the INI file `filename` in its entirety.
 If the filename is `-`, initool reads standard input.
-For the commands `get`, `delete`, and `set`, it then prints to standard output the file's contents with the desired changes.
+For the commands `get`, `delete`, and `set`, it then prints to standard output the file's contents with the desired change.
 For `exists`, it reports whether the section or the property exists through its exit status.

 Top-level properties (properties not in any section) are accessed by using an empty string as the section name.
 The `exists` command with just an empty